Inspired Sedona Landscapes

 Then oil paint is toxic when on canvas or board.
 You clean your brushes with odorless turpentine and wear latex gloves to keep the chemicals off yourself.
-Oils take long to dry, so if you’re in a hurry to go into what you just painted you better know the proper technique to do that.
+Oils take a long to dry, so if you’re in a hurry to go into what you just painted, you better know the proper technique to do that.

 Modern Acrylics, here I come!

 Now I’m inspired to paint dark to light in these Sedona landscape wall art, the reverse of watercolor.
-So, I decided to see what I could do in creating this new abstract wall art “Inspired” using acrylics and took some workshops in acrylics & abstracts at the Sedona Art Center, here in town.
+So, I decided to see what I could do in creating this vivid, mystical landscape wall art “Inspired” using acrylics and took some workshops in acrylics & abstracts at the Sedona Art Center here in town.
 And boy am I glad I did!

-My new creation “Inspired” is the result of that 3-day workshop led by CLAUDIA HARTLEY.
+My new creation, “Inspired,” resulted from that 3-day workshop led by CLAUDIA HARTLEY.
 There I discovered a whole new way of looking at contemporary art.
 “Inspired” is Courthouse Butte, here in the Village of Oak Creek, Sedona.
-I’ve painted Courthouse Butte before which is titled “Bell Rock Vortex,” also acrylic on canvas.
+I’ve painted Courthouse Butte before, titled “Bell Rock Vortex,” also acrylic on canvas.
 Compare the two, and I think you’ll agree that there’s a significantly different style of interpretation?
-This Sedona landscape painting offered as a canvas or metal print.
+This Sedona landscape painting is offered as a canvas or metal print.